 Each residence hall has a front desk, which is traditionally staffed periodically during the day and every weeknight from 8PM until 12AM and weekend nights from 8PM until 2AM throughout the academic year.
-Residents can go to the front desks if they are in need of assistance (locked out, maintenance emergency, etc.) or if they need a particular piece of equipment (cleaning, etc.).
+Residents can go to the front desks if they need assistance (locked out, maintenance emergency, etc.) or if they need a particular piece of equipment (cleaning, etc.).